-Are you an experienced pet owner with room in your heart and home for pets in need?
+Are you an animal lover with room in your heart and home for pets in need?
 Become a Connecticut Humane Society foster volunteer!

 You’ll temporarily care for CHS pets in your home until they’re ready for adoption.
 You provide the love and care.
-We provide everything you need to do that!
+CHS provides everything you need to do that!

 Foster volunteers must:

 - Have experience owning or caring for pets

 - Have reliable transportation